 directly.
 There you can find out whether you are eligible for BAföG: Studierendenwerk Dortmund, Amt für Ausbildungsförderung, Vogelpothsweg 85.

 Particularly talented students enrolled at TU Dortmund University can apply for scholarships for financial support shortly before admission or during their studies.
-Entrance scholarships (for the first two semesters) and study scholarships (from the second semester on for the duration of one to three years) are available.
+Entrance scholarships (for the first semester) and study scholarships (from the second semester on for the duration of six month to one year) are available.
 These scholarships are financed by the state of North Rhine-Westphalia.
 Further information on the scholarships, application requirements and modalities can be found on our website.

 Bread for the World is the globally active development and relief agency of the Protestant Churches in Germany.
 It supports refugees who wish to continue or take up a professional academic training in Germany and who are not entitled to BAföG or other support measures.